-Fan speed is controlled by system temperature via IPMI.
+Fan speed is controlled by system temperature via a BIOS setting.
 If a fan fails, the remaining fans will ramp up to full speed.
 Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).
-Failed fans can be identified through the BIOS.
-(See the fan numbering in Figure 6-3.
-These numbers are also imprinted on the floor of the chassis.)

-Replacing a System Fan
+Replacing a System Fan (Figure 6-2)